top of page

 Tips for Success

-• Start Early: Permitting can take time, so begin the process well before your desired start date.
+• Start early: The permitting process can take time, so apply well in advance of your desired construction start date.

-• Hire Professionals: Work with experienced architects, contractors, and consultants who understand Marin County’s requirements.
+• Hire professionals: Work with experienced architects, contractors, and consultants who understand Marin County’s specific regulations.

-• Stay Organized: Keep track of all paperwork, deadlines, and inspection reports.
+• Stay organized: Keep track of all paperwork, deadlines, and inspection schedules.

 Conclusion

-If you’re planning a remodeling project, Smollen The Builder is here to help.
-With extensive experience in Marin County’s permitting process and a commitment to excellence, we’ll ensure your project meets all requirements while bringing your vision to life.
+Smollen The Builder specializes in high-end remodels and new home construction in Marin County.
+With extensive experience in the permitting process and a commitment to excellence, we ensure that your project meets all local requirements while bringing your vision to life.
 Contact us today to get started!

 "We will do your Job, on time for a fair price"